salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.label.description

 A human-readable label for the app.
-This is displayed in the Analytics Studio UI and helps users identify the app's purpose.
+This is displayed on the App Install History setup page and helps users identify the app's purpose.
 If not provided, the name will be used as the label.

 # flags.description.summary